MicroEJ/docs/ApplicationDeveloperGuide/managedc/instructions.rst

 Partially Supported WebAssembly Instructions
 --------------------------------------------

 * memory_grow: Executing the ``memory_grow`` instruction will not result in an error, but it will not expand the Wasm linear memory either.
-See :ref:`managedc_linear_memory` for more details.
+See :ref:`managedc.linear.memory` for more details.